Sofia Goggia performs during the FIS Alpine Skiing World Cup in Beaver Creek, Colorado, USA on December 12, 2024.

 Features of the combination:

-• The technical rules of the slalom, downhill or super-G apply.
+• The technical rules of the slalom, downhill and Super-G apply.

 • The FIS provides for three formats: the Alpine Combined, the Classic Combined and special forms.

-• In the classic combined, the speed run is always a downhill, in the alpine combined either a downhill or a super-G.
+• In the classic combined, the speed run is always a downhill, while in the alpine combined it's either a downhill or Super-G.

-• The FIS can even authorize competitions that combine one or more of the four ski disciplines mentioned with competitions in Nordic skiing, swimming or sailing.
+• The FIS can even authorise competitions that combine one or more of the four ski disciplines mentioned with competitions in Nordic skiing, swimming or sailing.

 06